garrett928/pi-drive-2/pi-drive-server/README.md

 ## Run locally (the fast way)

-Prod-like, one command — builds the image, starts TimescaleDB, migrates on boot, serves via gunicorn:
+One command — builds the image, starts TimescaleDB, migrates on boot, serves via gunicorn:

 ```bash